kidusmik/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 4-listmorefiles:- List content of the directory in the long format  including hidden files
 * 5-listfilesdigitonly:- List content of the directory in the long format including hidden files, GID and UID
 * 6-firstdirectory:- Creates a directory named "my_first_directory" in the /tmp directory
-* 7-movethatfile:- Moves the file caleed "betty" in /tmp/ to /tmp/my_first_directory
+* 7-movethatfile:- Moves the file caleed "betty" in /tmp/ to /tmp/my_first_directoy
+* 8-firstdelete:- Deletes the file called "betty" from /tmp/my_first_directory